-A: Of course this depends on the issues or problems at hand, “diagnoses”.
-Since we’re dealing with the mental, e-motional, physical and “spiritual” aspects of humans, it can be very complicated.
+A: Of course this depends on the issues or problems at hand.
+Since we’re dealing with the mental, e-motional, physical and“spiritual” aspects of humans, it can be very complicated.

-It’s also dependent on how much work one is able to do in the process.
-Regardless of how much work is done or how few issues someone is struggling with, sometimes we experience other losses while going through the process of therapy that makes the process longer.
+It’s also dependent on how much work one is able to do as long as we meet.
+Regardless of how much is done or how few issues someone is struggling with, sometimes we experience other losses while working that extend the time needed.

 To put it another way- my job is to put me out of a job.
-Sometimes, too often, I hear of people being in therapy, consistently, for 3, 5, 10 years.
+Sometimes, too often, I hear of people being in therapy, consistently, for 3, 5, even 10 years or more.
 Unless someone has issues such as ritual abuse or something similar, it shouldn’t take that long.

 Q: “Is ________ ‘normal’?”

 A: Yes.
 I know that’s not the answer you expected.
 How humans react to circumstances and biology is relatively predictable, so sure, most everything is “normal”.
-The question I think here, is really twofold.
-The thing in question may not be common.
-More importantly, the thing in question may not be healthy (or some indication someone is somehow unhealthy), which I think is more often really the question being asked.
+What really seems to be the thing being asked here, might be “Is __________ healthy.”

 Q: “Why do I always let ________ have power over me?”

 A: It’s not always that simple.
 People often can make us feel things, no matter how we try to avoid “letting them”.
 There’s a saying- no one is truly stronger or weaker than anybody else.
-Sometimes circumstances seem to have some “power” over us.
-We can’t choose our feelings.
-Were that the case, humans would most often be in a place of e-motional Utopia.
+It is arguably untrue that we can choose our feelings/emotions.
 However, we can have boundaries, communicate differently, let go of painful/sad etc. feelings we have, deal with circumstances more gracefully.
 It may be too that we’re volunteering for people or circumstances that are not healthy for us- those kinds of things can be changed or certainly chosen, differently.
 Most of us have simply not been given a roadmap for doing so.